 Under normal circumstances, when asking a subject to turn their head away from the camera, I'd ensure there was more space on the side of the frame into which they are facing.
 You can achieve this simply by taking a step to one side which will have the effect of moving your subject away from the centre of the frame.

 Incidentally, if you were to place your subject much closer to the edge of the frame to which they are facing you'd create an image with much more visual tension.
-Think about a photo that talks to the lack of hope a prison in a detention centre might feel.
+Think about a photo that talks to the lack of hope a prisoner in a detention centre might feel.

 In this case I was happy with my subject placed quite central, at least on the left to right axis, as it adds a slight tension to what is otherwise a very beautiful portrait.
 I have my own reasons for doing this which don't need to be discussed here.
 After all portraits are landscapes of a kind.
 They can explore the landscape of the mind, whether it be that of the photographer or of the subject.

 Of course composition doesn't end with subject placement.
 You'll notice the range of contrasts within the scene.
 There's the warm orange of the cliff face against the cool blue of the sky and the contrast between inanimate rock and the human form.
 You might also notice other differences and similarities between the cliff and sky.
 One is textured and the other smooth, yet the shapes of the clouds are somewhat referenced in the textured rock.